NathanMcMillan54/novusk/README.md

 # Novusk
 Novusk - A kernel written in Rust inspired by Linux

-The [``master``](https://github.com/NathanMcMillan54/novusk/tree/master) branch is used for developing future versions of Novusk, right now it's being used for developing Novusk v3-beta arch v4 (Novusk v3-beta v4).
-This beta version will focused on ix86 (Intel x86) drivers, libraries, kernel etc..., nothing else will worked on until it is finished.

 Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates on the kernel and projects for the kernel.

 Also, this is Jarad:
 ```commandline

 ('_') <( Hi! )
 ```

 Say hi to Jarad

-[``examples/``](https://github.com/NathanMcMillan54/novusk/tree/examples/examples) has examples of things you can do with Novusk

 ---